 Conversely, many people value the Port Hills for their unaltered natural state and are very much opposed to further development.
 This can pose a dilemma for the Council, often trying to find the middle ground through compromise, which means some development may be permissible, provided the Council, i.e. the people of Christchurch, are compensated in some way for loss of natural values.
 This could mean that Council approves development of some land in exchange for high value private land becoming available for public use.
 This is one example of how the resource is managed, which leads us to the next section, Management of the Port Hills.

 Management of the use of the Port Hills is primarily through the Resource Management Act (1991).
-The RMA charges District/City Councils with managing the use, development and protection of land; this management is essentially carried out through The City Plan.
-The Plan states the way in which land can be managed.
-Management of the use of the Hills can be carried out in a number of ways, including purchasing of land for reserves, provision of works and services and provision of information.
+The RMA charges District/City Councils with managing the use, development and protection of land; this management is essentially carried out through The City Plan and this states the way in which land can be managed.
+Management of the use of the Port Hills can be carried out in a number of ways, including purchasing of land for reserves, provision of works and services and provision of information.

-But the main way management is undertaken is through the RMA and rules in the plan.
-These rules seek to allow people to use the Hills for whatever purpose, while ensuring that the potential of the resource is sustained for future generations, the life supporting capacity of water, soil and ecosystems is safeguarded, and any adverse effects are avoided or mitigated, (s.
+The main way management is undertaken is through the RMA and rules in the plan.
+These rules seek to allow people to use the Port Hills for whatever purpose, while ensuring that the potential of the resource is sustained for future generations, the life supporting capacity of water, soil and ecosystems is safeguarded, and any adverse effects are avoided or mitigated, (s.
 5 RMA).
-It is all about balance.
-This is the challenge set down by the RMA, to 'sustainably manage' our natural and physical resources.
+It is all about balance, and this is the challenge set down by the RMA, to 'sustainably manage' our natural and physical resources.

-Relevant information such as committee reports and newspaper articles can be sourced from the Aotearoa New Zealand Centre at the Central City Library, 89 Gloucester Street, Christchurch.
+Relevant information such as committee reports and newspaper articles can be sourced from the Aotearoa New Zealand Centre at the Central City Library(external link), 89 Gloucester Street, Christchurch.

-Residents’ Associations, another useful source, may also be found on the Christchurch City Libraries’ community information Christchurch - CINCH database.
+Residents’ Associations, another useful source, may also be found on the Christchurch City Libraries’ community information database - CINCH database(external link).